 Rudolph the Red-Nosed Reindeer by Robert May (1939)

 Before the movie and the song, there was a book.
-Rudolfph the Red-Nosed Reindeer was the creation of Robert May, who was working as a catalogue copy writer for Montgomery Ward at the time.
-Every year Montgomery Ward put out a Christmas coloring booklet, and in 1939 May was asked to create a new character for the coloring booklet.
+Rudolph the Red-Nosed Reindeer was the creation of Robert May, who was working as a catalog copywriter for Montgomery Ward at the time.
+Every year, Montgomery Ward put out a Christmas coloring booklet, and in 1939, May was asked to create a new character for the coloring booklet.
 And that’s how the beloved reindeer was born.
-May said that Rudolph was inspired by the ugly duckling.
+May said Rudolph was inspired by the classic ugly duckling story.
 While you may be familiar with the story from the song and the movie, the book has some differences.

-I really enjoyed this rendition using the original story and illustrations released by Dartmouth.
+I really enjoyed this rendition, which used the original story and illustrations released by Dartmouth.
+(And you can listen to the story for free!)

 The Greatest Gift